Google Inc. v. Equustek Solutions Inc., et al.

 (British Columbia) (Civil) (By Leave)

-Administrative law - Interlocutory orders, Injunctions, Private international law, Extraterritoriality, Communications law, Internet, Intellectual property, Industrial design.
+Injunctions - Interlocutory orders, Private international law, Extraterritoriality, Communications law, Internet, Intellectual property, Industrial design, Administration of estates.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.

 Administrative law — Interlocutory orders — Injunctions — Private international law — Extraterritoriality — Communications law — Internet — Intellectual property — Industrial design — Interim injunction issued against non-party to litigation — Google prohibited from displaying impugned websites in Internet search results — Under what circumstances may a court order a search engine to block search results, having regard to the interest in access to information and freedom of expression, and what limits (either geographic or temporal) must be imposed on those orders? — Do Canadian courts have the authority to block search results outside of Canada’s borders? — Under what circumstances, if any, is a litigant entitled to an interlocutory injunction against a non-party that is not alleged to have done anything wrong?

 The plaintiffs sued their former distributors for unlawful appropriation of trade secrets, alleging that the distributors designed and sold counterfeit versions of their products.
 The plaintiffs obtained injunctions against the distributors, prohibiting them from carrying on any business online.
 When this proved ineffective, the plaintiffs sought a court order against Google, to prohibit it from displaying search results that included the distributors’ websites.